KevinFloris20/README-Maker/README.md

 ## Description:

-It creates a README file using terminal command lines.
+It creates a README.md file using terminal command lines.
 Its nice for a basic layout of a README

 ## Installation: